 Cons

-- Just like Brass, Bronze also reacts with acidic food, should not use for long term cooking or storage.
+- Just like brass, bronze also reacts with acidic food, and it should not be used for long-term cooking or storage.

 - Requires regular coating.

-- Bronze is not working with induction cooktops.
+- Bronze does not work with induction cooktops.

 4. Copper

-Copper cookware has most of benefits that are seen in Brass and Bronze.
+Copper cookware has most of the benefits that are seen in brass and bronze.

 Pros

-- Copper has high heat conductivity, means less energy lost.
+- Copper has high heat conductivity, which means less energy is lost.

 - Copper surface is naturally antimicrobial.

-- Drinking water kept in copper utensils, balances Doshas and also does detoxifying affect.
+- Drinking water kept in a copper utensil balances doshas and also has a detoxifying effect.

 Cons